What is access control and how can it improve security?

-LJ: The most important thing is that the card holder reports the card lost.
+The most important thing is that the cardholder reports the card lost.
 Once this has happened, the card can be rendered useless by having access revoked in the central database.
 The access control system will also be able to tell if and where the card has been used to attempt to gain access since it had been lost.

 Can access cards be used at more than one location?

-LJ: Yes, they can.
-This is something that we are often asked at TouchStar.
+Yes, they can.
 Many organisations work across several sites and this can lead to the unnecessary accumulation of access cards given to staff, who then have the job of carrying around a handful of cards.
-But with some smart planning it is possible to have multiple locations on one access card.
+But with some smart planning, it is possible to have multiple locations on one access control system and access control card.

 Can I create temporary/guest passes?

-LJ: Yes, with TouchStar’s solution it’s possible to create temporary passes and attach limits, so for example the pass will expire after a certain amount of time or on certain date, and only allow access to specific areas.
+Yes, it’s possible for some systems to create temporary passes and attach limits so, for example, the pass will expire after a certain amount of time or on a certain date, and only allow access to specific areas.

 Can cards be personalised?